Is Oat Milk Good for You? Benefits of Oat Milk & Disadvantages

 Oat milk is higher in carbs than other plant-based milks because, well, oats are naturally higher in carbs.
 So, if you’re looking for a plant-based, dairy-free milk option while on a low-carb diet, you may want to opt for almond milk or cashew milk instead.

 However, more carbs isn’t always a bad thing!
-Remember, oat milk is also higher in fiber – the filling carb!
-The higher carb content of oat milk also makes it taste creamier and more like real cow’s milk.
+Remember, one of the benefits of oat milk is that it’s also higher in fiber, aka the good-for-your-gut carb!
+The higher carb content of oat milk also makes it taste more like real cow’s milk.

 Some oat milks have added oils to mimic the fat content and creaminess of cow’s milk.
 For example, Oatly’s Original blend adds rapeseed oil aka canola oil.
 Canola oil has been getting a lot of heat recently.
 It’s bad rap stems from 1) the fact that much of the canola oil in the US is genetically modified and 2) concern that canola oil could cause inflammation.
 Currently, there’s not enough research to support that canola oil is harmful.
 In fact, some studies even link it to improved health thanks to it’s high concentration of heart-healthy mono- and poly-unsaturated fats.